Collaborative Family Healthcare Association's

-Notice of Award: The fellowship recipient will be announced at the 2015 CFHA Annual Conference in Portland, OR, October 15-17.
+Notice of Award: The fellowship recipient will be announced at the 2016 CFHA Annual Conference in Charlotte, NC, October 13th-15th.
 Award will be presented to the lead investigator on the project.
-All applicants will be informed about the outcome one month prior to the 2015 conference.
+All applicants will be informed about the outcome one month prior to the 2016 conference.

-Award: Research Fellowship Awardee will receive a taxable award of $1,000, one free conference registration to the 19th Annual Conference to be held in October in North Carolina (city and dates tba), and will be acknowledged in both 2015 and 2016 conference materials.
+Award: Research Fellowship Awardee will receive a taxable award of $1,000, one free conference registration to the 20th Annual Conference to be held in October in Houston (city and dates tba), and will be acknowledged in both 2016 and 2017 conference materials.